-A mirror is a Web site or set of files on a computer server that has been copied to another computer server so that the site or files are available from more than one place.
-For files that are popular for downloading, a mirror helps reduce network traffic, ensures better availability of the Web site or files, or enables the site or downloaded files to arrive more quickly for users close to the mirror site.
-Mirroring is the practice of creating and maintaining mirror sites.
+A mirror site is a website or set of files on a computer server that has been copied to another computer server so that the site or files are available from more than one place.
+A mirror site has its own URL, but is otherwise identical to the principal site.
+Load-balancing devices allow high-volume sites to scale easily, dividing the work between multiple mirror sites.

 A mirror site is usually updated frequently to ensure it reflects the contents of the original site.
 In some cases, the original site may arrange for a mirror site at a larger location with a higher speed connection and, perhaps, a closer proximity to a large audience.Content Continues Below

 If the original site generates too much traffic, a mirror site can ensure better availability of the website or files.
 For websites that offer copies or updates of widely used software, a mirror site allows the site to handle larger demands and enables the downloaded files to arrive more quickly.
 Microsoft, Sun Microsystems and other companies have mirror sites from which their browser software can be downloaded.

 Mirror sites are used to make site access faster when the original site may be geographically distant from those accessing it.
 A mirrored web server is often located on a different continent from the principal site, allowing users close to the mirror site to get faster and more reliable access.

 Mirroring a website can also be done to ensure that information can be made available to places where access may be unreliable or censored.
 In 2013, when Chinese authorities blocked access to foreign media outlets like The Wall Street Journal and Reuters, site mirroring was used to restore access and circumvent government censorship.

 Port mirroring allows network administrators to analyze data, monitor traffic and diagnose network problems.
 By placing a protocol analyzer on a port, administrators can keep track of switch performance.